ojas/ojas.github.io/rate-card.md

 - Alamo Drafthouse rules apply for all ride-alongs
 - Coworking hours made available the day-of. no exceptions.
 - Taco ride-along requires audience participation.
 We gonna be hauling junk.
+- I am open to compromising or negotiate or work-with-you on terms, but never virtues.

 Prices last updated 2019-03 and are subject to change.